Highly arc-transitive digraphs -- counterexamples and structure: Two-ended constructions

-A natural question remains: do we get more highly arc transitive digraphs by Construction~3, that were not obtainable by Construction~2?
-The answer is positive, to prove it, let us first define a notion of \emph{clones}.
-Given a digraph, we call vertices $x$, $x'$ \emph{right clones}, if they have the same outneighbours ($xy$ is an edge iff $x'y$ is an edge); we call them \emph{left clones} if they have the same inneighbours.
-It is not hard to show that in a highly arc transitive digraph, all vertices have the same number $c^+$ of right clones and the same number $c^-$ of left-clones.
+A natural question remains: does Construction 3 give some highly arc-transitive digraphs that cannot be obtained by Construction~2?
+The answer is positive.
+To prove it, let us first define the notion of \emph{clones}.
+Given a digraph, we call vertices $x$, $x'$ \emph{right clones}, if they have the same outneighbours ($xy$ is an edge if and only if $x'y$ is an edge); we call them \emph{left clones} if they have the same inneighbours.
+It is not hard to show that in a highly arc-transitive digraph, all vertices have the same number $c^+$ of right clones and the same number $c^-$ of left-clones.
 In Construction~2 we have $c^+ \ge |A_2|$ and $c^- \ge |A_1|$, so $c^+ c^- \ge |V_0|$.
-On the other hand, using Construction~3 with a template $T$ from finite geometries we have $c^+ = |A_t|$ and $c^- = |A_1|$ so for $t>2$ we have $c^+ c^- < |V_0|$, hence we get a new highly arc transitive digraph.
+On the other hand, using Construction~3 with a template $T$ from finite geometries we have $c^+ = |A_t|$ and $c^- = |A_1|$.
+In particular, when $t>2$, we have $c^+ c^- < |V_0|$.
+This shows that these highly arc-transitive digraphs cannot be obtained by Construction~2.